-Jim Deutsch has curated several Smithsonian Folklife Festival programs, including National World War II Reunion (2004), Forest Service (2005), (as co-curator) Mekong River (2007), NASA (2008), and Peace Corps (2011), Hungary (2013), and China (2014).
+Jim Deutsch has curated several Smithsonian Folklife Festival programs, including National World War II Reunion (2004), Forest Service (2005), (as co-curator) Mekong River (2007), NASA (2008), Peace Corps (2011), Hungary (2013), and China (2014).
 He has worked in many other capacities—including foodways coordinator, accessibility coordinator, program coordinator, researcher/presenter, and sound engineer—on other Festivals dating back to 1991.
 At other times, Deutsch has worked overseas (including three stints as a Fulbright Scholar), teaching classes on American folklore, film, history, and literature at universities in Armenia, Belarus, Bulgaria, Germany, Kyrgyzstan, Norway, Poland, and Turkey.
 He is currently adjunct faculty in George Washington University's American Studies Department (where he received his Ph.D. in 1991).
 Overall, he has held more than sixty different jobs, including newspaper reporter (Indiana and Mississippi); librarian (Alaska, Georgia, Mississippi, Montana, Virginia, and Washington, D.C.); park ranger/forest ranger (Alaska, Arizona, and Mississippi); census enumerator (Washington, D.C.); and Monorail operator (Walt Disney World).

 - Cristina Díaz-Carrera

 Cristina Díaz-Carrera joined the Center in 2007.
-She has worked as a program coordinator/curatorial assistant for several Folklife Festival programs, including Campus and Community: Public and Land-grant Universities and the USDA at 150 (2012), Colombia: The Nature of Culture (2011), and México (2010).
-In early 2013, she became the Folklife Festival production manager.
+She has worked as a program coordinator/curatorial assistant for several Folklife Festival programs, including Campus and Community: Public and Land-grant Universities and the USDA at 150 (2012), Colombia: The Nature of Culture (2011), México (2010), and Perú: Pachamama (2015).
 Prior to becoming staff, Cristina worked various stints as a Center intern and contractor on Latino music recordings and programs.
-She holds a B.A. in ethnomusicology from Barnard College, Columbia University and an M.A. in Caribbean/Latin American studies from New York University.
+She holds a B.A. in ethnomusicology from Barnard College, Columbia University, and an M.A. in Caribbean/Latin American studies from New York University.
 She enjoys producing video pieces, content-rich websites, and Smithsonian Folklife Festival programs, and she moonlights as a photographer and video production assistant in her spare time.

 - Laura Dion